oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 `optional` keyword on all fields of the record.
 This reflects a design pattern: the compound type's cardinality of `{1..*}` defines that there is a minimum number of required fields even though every individual field is optional.
-An empty `Hashes` map invalid, but a map where any one or more of the three hash types exists is valid.
+An empty `Hashes` map is invalid, but a map where any one or more of the three hash types exists is valid.
 This is an example of one application of _minv_, _maxv_, as described above in [Section 3.1.2](#312-typeoptions).